ElektroStudios/VBNet-Snippet-Collection/README.md

 Feel free to use and/or modify any file of this repository.

-If you like the job I've done, then please contribute with improvements to these snippets or by adding new ones.
+If you like the job I've done, then please contribute with improvements to these snippets or by submitting new ones.